glue-viz/glue/doc/installation.rst

  * On the command line, install any additional Glue dependencies by running ``glue-deps install``.
 For more information on ``glue-deps``, see :ref:`below <glue-deps>`

-The Entought Python Distribution also includes all non-trivial dependencies.
+The `Enthought Python Distribution <https://www.enthought.com/products/epd/>`_ also includes all non-trivial dependencies.
 The installation instructions are the same.
-You can download EPD `here <https://www.enthought.com/products/epd/>`_.
+You can download EPD .

-.. note:: Anaconda installs it's own version of Python
+.. note :: Anaconda installs it's own version of Python

 .. _pythonw_note:
-.. note:: The nonstandard pip invocation (``pythonw -m pip``) is needed on Anaconda, because programs which create graphical windows must be invoked using ``pythonw`` instead of ``python``.
+.. note :: The nonstandard pip invocation (``pythonw -m pip``) is needed on some OSes with Anaconda, because programs which create graphical windows must be invoked using ``pythonw`` instead of ``python``.

 Building from Source (For the Brave)